whiteconsciousness13/suicide-rates-eda/README.md

 ## Repository Structure

-- **notebooks**: Contains the Jupyter notebook used for the analysis.
+- **notebook**: Contains the Jupyter notebook used for the analysis.
 - **data**: Folder containing the raw data (if applicable).
 - **README.md**: This file, providing an overview of the project.